Editing a Test Case Overview

 These can be used independently or in conjunction depending on the complexity of the test case being maintained.

 When performing a Local Edit, all of the ML data used to execute the tests is recreated.
-Local Edit allows you to use your local Architect to make changes in both NLP and Architect test workflows, element selections, and verifications without remodeling.
+Local Edit allows the user to use the Architect on a local machine to make changes in Architect test workflows, element selections, and verifications without re-modeling.

-The Test Detail page allows you to add and delete Actions as well as edit settings, inputs, and attributes of all Actions within the test.
-This is a great way to fine tune the Action or modify simple things such as the expected text or value for a verification.
+The Test Detail page allows the user to add and delete actions, as well as edit settings, inputs, and attributes of all actions within the test.
+This is a great way to fine-tune the action or modify simple things such as the expected text or value for a verification.